 Sir Robert Francis has appeared in a number of healthcare related inquiries and chaired the Independent Inquiry into the care provided by the Mid Staffordshire NHS Foundation Trust, and subsequently the Mid Staffordshire NHS Foundation Trust Public Inquiry.

-Since leaving her job as a psychiatric nurse in 1987, Jo Brand has built a large following across the UK appearing initially on the Saturday Live television show.
+Since leaving her job as a psychiatric nurse in 1987, Jo Brand has built a large following across the UK.
+Appearing initially on the Saturday Live television show, her career continues to go from strength to strength.

 Speaking about her role at the Patients Association, Jo said: